tpm-rs/governance/org-docs/CHARTER.md

 ## 12. Not Subject To Sponsor Licenses

-It is intended that nothing in this Organization or this Organization's Repos are subject to the licensing agreements of Sponsoring entities.
+It is intended that nothing in this Project or this Project's Repos are subject to the licensing agreements of Sponsoring entities.
 In particular, each Steering Committee Member and Maintainer agrees not to submit content subject to license agreements not listed in this charter, including but not